INCS Graduate Student Caucus Contact Information

 Guidelines and Eligibility

-- Eligible essays must be presented for discussion by the author at the INCS conference.
+- Eligible essays are by graduate student members of INCS and must be presented for discussion by the author at the INCS conference.
 Submissions may not exceed the length of 4,000 words (excluding notes, works cited, and translations).
 Essays over the word length will not be considered.
+Citation style should follow one of the usual humanities formats, usually Chicago or MLA.

 - The award is $500.
 The winner will also be invited to submit an expanded version of the paper to Nineteenth-Century Contexts, the INCS-affiliated peer-reviewed journal.